olin-electric-motorsports/Programming_Tutorials/ATmegaTutorials/README.md

-Some useful files are also in the main folder, such as the ATmega datasheet and the pinouts in a readable form[[+]](NULL "The datasheet has a terrible format for the pinouts, and it is really hard to read.
-I painstakingly transcribed them into a text document.")
+Some useful files are also in the main folder, such as the ATmega datasheet and the pinouts in a readable form.

 ## Tutorials
 ### Tut 0 - Setup